- College of Education & Professional Studies

-- 902 with Stipulations (formerly 901 license): This is the first part of the 902 license required in Wisconsin that is valid for five years and nonrenewable.
+- 1901 (formerly 902 with stipulations license): This is the first part of the 1902 license required in Wisconsin that is valid for five years and nonrenewable.
 It requires the person be eligible for a teaching license in Wisconsin.

-- 902 (fomerly 902 license): The license that is granted upon completiion of a master's degree or equivalent program after the 902 with Stipulations.
-This can be renewed with a completed professional development plan every five years or, for those who held a Wisconsin teaching license before August 2004, this can be renewed by taking 6 credits every five years.
+- 1902 (fomerly 902 license): The license that is granted upon completiion of a master's degree or equivalent program after the 1901.
+This currently can be renewed with a completed professional development plan every five years or, for those who held a Wisconsin teaching license before August 2004, this can be renewed by taking 6 credits every five years.

 Download and print the program requirements to track your progress.

-- 92 Instructional Technology Coordinator: This is an administrator license that will require some additional administration courses, several additional technology courses, as well as many of the same courses as the 902 professional license.
-New licensure rules took effect in August 2004 can be found at the Department of Public Instruction Licensure page.
+- 92 Instructional Technology Coordinator: This was an administrator license that will require some additional administration courses, several additional technology courses, as well as many of the same courses as the 902 professional license.

 Public Library Certification